MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/New-MgGroup.md

 These default properties are noted in the Properties section.
 To get properties that are not returned by default, do a GET operation and specify the properties in a $select OData query option.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaGroup](/powershell/module/Microsoft.Graph.Beta.Groups/New-MgBetaGroup?view=graph-powershell-beta)

 ## SYNTAX

 ### CreateExpanded (Default)